LeNPaul/full-circle/_posts/2019-09-10-kicked-facebook-addiction.md

 As I was looking though the Chrome extensions that I had collected over the past few years to remove the ones that I didn’t use anymore, I noticed an old one that I had from my university years - [News Feed Eradicator for Facebook](https://chrome.google.com/webstore/detail/news-feed-eradicator-for/fjcldmjmjhkklehbacihaiopjklihlgg?hl=en).

 In my late high school and university years, I was addicted to Facebook.
 In high school, I would come home from school and be glued to my computer, browsing Facebook.
-By the time I was in university, instead of studying, I would spend time scrolling through my Facebook home page - getting dopamine hit after dopamine hit as I clicked on interesting articles that caught my attention, or saw what my friends were doing with their lives.
+By the time I was in university, instead of studying, I would spend time scrolling through my Facebook home page, getting dopamine hit after dopamine hit as I clicked on interesting articles that caught my attention, or saw what my friends were doing with their lives.

 I knew that I was spending a lot of time on Facebook, but I did not know just how much time I was wasting.

 To help quantify just how much time I was spending on Facebook, I used [RescueTime](https://www.rescuetime.com/) to help track my time.
-The numbers were surprising to me - up 17 hours a day on some days.
+The numbers were surprising to me: up 17 hours a day on some days.
 It was clear that I needed to waste less time on Facebook.

 At first, I tried some of the usual ways: willing myself to spend less time on Facebook, and attempting to go cold turkey, blocking Facebook using some kind of site blocker.